Home » A Woman’s Guide to Cold Weather Hiking; Clothes, Gear, & Tips

 Budget & Top Rated Microspikes on Amazon: 🏆 Crampons Ice Cleats for Traction/Non-Slip ($26.95) #1 Bestseller in Mountaineering and Ice Climbing Crampons on Amazon!
 Choose your color and size

 Best Snowshoe Overall: ⬆️🥇 Atlas Access Snowshoes – Women’s ($179.95 on REI) Pictured above.
-This is the snowshoe I have had for, wow, almost 15 years.
+This is the pair I’ve had for, wow, almost 15 years.
 They last!

 ⬇️💡Quick tips for deciding between spikes or snowshoes: ⬇️